What is the LSAT?

 Commercial Course Tuition Assistance or Fee Waivers:

 If you qualify for an LSAC fee waiver to cover the cost of taking the LSAT and registering for the Credential Assembly Service, you will also qualify for some commercial test prep courses.
-Both Kaplan Test Prep and LSAT Max have agreed to provide free courses to students who qualify for a fee waiver.
-Other test prep companies may start to offer these services as well.
+LSAT Max has agreed to provide free courses to students who qualify for a fee waiver.

 If you do not qualify for an LSAC fee waiver (most students), you still may be eligible for financial assistance of up to 50-60% off the cost of some commercial prep courses based on financial need.
 It is always a good idea to ask your test prep company if they offer any need-based tuition assistance.

 Khan Academy, the Official Test Prep of the LSAC, does offer a free online course including 10 free full length practice tests, but the tests are not accurate representations of the new test day format (ex.
-No highlight function).
+No highlight function, no “bubble bar” at the bottom).
 They are still helpful practice for the LSAT, but students should plan to take some realistic practice tests in the new format in addition to prepping with Khan Academy.

 Where can I find released LSAT explanations?

 If you take a commercial LSAT prep course, the company will likely provide copies of released LSATs and explanations in the cost of the course.
 If you do not take a commercial course or if the company does not provide explanations, you can purchase released LSAT explanations at: